 Using common sense when enjoying marijuana will usually be enough to see off any headaches.
 Perhaps a particular strain doesn’t agree with you, or maybe you simply haven’t had enough to drink that day.

 What we do know is that marijuana does not cause dehydration.
-Furthermore, it is not conclusive that a headache after weed is caused from the cannabis itself.
+Furthermore, it is not conclusive that a headache after weed is caused by the cannabis itself.
 So for those who are concerned about headaches after smoking a joint, perhaps consider what other factors might be at play!